Last updated: February 1st, 2023

 Jeans are adequate for short rides, as long as they’re loose enough to move easily.
-However, they get extremely uncomfortable when wet from rain or sweat.
+However, they’re uncomfortable when wet from rain or sweat.
 It helps to choose stretch denim and avoid skinny cuts, but you’ll be more comfortable in synthetic pants (with low polyester content for minimal odor), wool-blend pants, or even cycling-specific jeans.

 To put it another way, jeans are about as good for urban cycling as they are for brisk urban walking.
 Just fine for most people most of the time, but less and less comfortable for serious exertion, very long trips, or when significantly wet.

 By the way, this all applies to chinos, heavier slacks, and any other (mostly) cotton pants as well.

 For urban cycling, we’re not looking for athletic performance or for comfort in a deep-forward-bend riding position.
 We just need something simple, that feels and looks decent, for moderate distances and modest exertion.